dji-sdk/Mobile-SDK-Tutorial/FPVDemo_Android/en/FPVDemo/Part2/FPVDemo_Part2_en.md

 ~~~
 ### 3. Implement the stopping recording function

-a **private void stopRecord()** function is implemented for stopping recording videos.
+a **private void stopRecord()** function is implemented to stop the recording of the videos.
 When a user presses the button "Stop recording", the function will be called and the app stops recording a video.
 The codes are as follows,
 ~~~java
 	 // function for stopping recording
     private void stopRecord(){